sroccaserra/broccoli-test/README.md

 The actual code does very little, it's just here to show that the glue is working.

-In `javascript/index.js`, I use the [ES6 module syntax][m] to import a function from `javascript/tools.js`, and use it to update a span in the document:
+In `javascript/index.js`, I use the [ES6 module syntax][m] to import `javascript/tools.js`, and use it to update a span in the document:

 ```javascript
 import * as tools from 'tools';